athertahir/deep-learning-time-series-forecasting/chapter_15/Lab13.md

 ```

-The complete implementation of the modelpredict() function is listed
+The complete implementation of the model_predict() function is listed
 below.